MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/mrtcore/images-tailored-for-scale-theme-contrast.md

 ## Reference an image or other asset from XAML markup and code

 The name&mdash;or identifier&mdash;of an image resource is its path and file name with any and all qualifiers removed.
 If you name folders and/or files as in any of the examples in the previous section, then you have a single image resource and its name (as an absolute path) is `/Assets/Images/logo.png`.
-Here’s how you use that name in XAML markup.
+Here's how you use that name in XAML markup.

 ```xaml
 <Image x:Name="myXAMLImageElement" Source="ms-appx:///Assets/Images/logo.png"/>